On the Slightly Perturbed De Gregorio Model on $S^1$: Introduction

 for all $t > 0$, where $\g(a)= \f{ | (a-1) H \om_a( \pi)| }{ c_{\om, a}} $ with $|\g(a)-1|\les |a-1|$.

 In particular, the solution of \eqref{eq:DG} with parameter $ 1-\d_2 < a < 1$ develops a singularity in finite time for some $C^{\infty}$ initial data.

 \end{thm}

 Theorem \ref{thm:stability} resolves the endpoint case of the conjecture made in \cite{lushnikov2020collapse,Elg17,okamoto2014steady} that the solution of gCLM \eqref{eq:DG} develops a finite time singularity for $a < 1$ from smooth initial data in the case of a circle.
 A related conjecture was stated in \cite{OSW08}.
-For \eqref{eq:DG} on the real line with $a=1$, finite time singularity with $C_c^{\infty}$ initial data has been established in a joint work with Hou and Huang \cite{chen2019finite}.
+For \eqref{eq:DG} on the real line with $a=1$, finite time singularity with $C_c^{\infty}$ initial data has been established by Chen-Hou-Huang in \cite{chen2019finite}.

 The odd assumption on the initial data can be dropped with a price of losing the convergence estimates.

 \begin{thm} There exist absolute small constants $\d_4, \d_5$, such that if $ || \om_0 + \sin x ||_{\cH} < \d_5$ and $ \int_{S^1} \om_0 d \th =0$, the following statements hold true for the solution $\om(x,t)$ of \eqref{eq:DG} with parameter $a$ and initial data $\om_0$.